xenioushk/xenioushk/README.md

 ### Full Stack Developer | WordPress | PHP | React | JavaScipt

-I am a highly experienced web developer with a solid background in creating <strong>WordPress themes and plugins</strong>, supported by more than ten years of professional practice.
+I am a highly experienced web developer with a solid background in creating **WordPress themes and plugins**, supported by more than ten years of professional practice.

 <p>My accomplishments include skillfully guiding teams, thoroughly analyzing customer requirements, and consistently welcoming new opportunities.
 Throughout my career journey, I have refined my knowledge of WordPress, remaining at the cutting edge of the dynamic industry landscape while consistently adopting the latest trends and technologies.</p>